suzukyz/failure-analysis-assistant/README_en.md

    1. The parameters you set determine what to search for.
 A log group of Amazon CloudWatch Logs is required; database of Amazon Athena, and the parameter of AWS X-Ray are optional
    2. By increasing the number of search targets, there is a possibility that more accurate answers can be obtained
 5. The collected information is added as context to the prompt template included in FA2 and sent to Amazon Bedrock to summarize information related to the event and extract information necessary for event cause analysis
-6. In order to return answers obtained from LLM, submit answers to `response_url`.
+6. Send the answers obtained from LLM to Slack.

 ## Requirements